Glanceyes/Glanceyes.github.io/_projects/kuvis.md

-This project is a prototype product of my internship at the High-Performance Visual Computing Lab (HVCL) of Korea University's School of Information, and the program is proprietary to [Vience](https://vience.io/main)
+This project is a prototype product of my internship at [High-Performance Visual Computing Lab (HVCL)](http://hvcl.korea.ac.kr) of Korea University's School of Information, and the program is proprietary to [Vience](https://vience.io/main)